RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 # 4. Copy Module

-**Used for:** Copy files/content from control node to managed nodes.
+**Used for:** Copy files/content from control node to managed nodes and a managed node to the same managed node only.

 ### Copy File